frontyard/cordova-plugin-exoplayer/README.md

     userAgent: 'MyAwesomePlayer', // default is 'ExoPlayerPlugin'
     aspectRatio: 'FILL_SCREEN', // default is FIT_SCREEN
     hideTimeout: 5000, // Hide controls after this many milliseconds, default is 5 sec
+    autoPlay: true, // When set to false stream will not automatically start
     seekTo: 10 * 60 * 60 * 1000, // Start playback 10 minutes into video specified in milliseconds, default is 0
     forwardTime: 60 * 1000, // Amount of time to use when skipping forward, default is 1 min
     rewindTime: 60 * 1000, // Amount of time to use when skipping backward, default is 1 min